RESIDENCY PROGRAM LEADERSHIP

 Associate Professor of Ophthalmology

 Dr. Aref received his medical degree from Northwestern University and his MBA in Economics & Strategic Management from The University of Chicago.
-He completed his residency in ophthalmology at Penn State Hershey Eye Center and then a fellowship glaucoma at The Bascom Palmer Eye Institute.
+He completed his residency in ophthalmology at Penn State Hershey Eye Center and then a glaucoma fellowship at The Bascom Palmer Eye Institute.
 As an attending with the Glaucoma Service, Dr. Aref performs trabeculectomy and glaucoma drainage implant surgery for advanced glaucomatous disease, as well as microinvasive glaucoma surgery for patients with mild to moderate disease, using the latest surgical innovations.
 He specializes in complex cataract surgery and is certified in the use of a femtosecond laser system for laser-assisted cataract extraction.
 Dr. Aref is board-certified by The American Board of Ophthalmology as well as The Royal College of Physicians and Surgeons of Canada.
 He joined the Illinois Eye and Ear Infirmary in 2011.

 Assistant Director of Medical Education